 We'll only transfer your personal data to countries that have been deemed to provide an adequate level of protection

-Where we use certain service providers, we may use specific contracts which give personal data the same protection it has in the UK and Europe.
+Where we use certain service providers, we may use specific contracts which give personal data the same protection it has in the UK.

 Where we use third parties based anywhere else in the world, we use specific contracts and conduct a due diligence check to ensure that the country provides adequate protection to personal data.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.